This tutorial demonstrates how to control bi-polar stepper motors on a Raspberry Pi in Python using a DRV-8825 stepper motor driver.

 Don’t worry if the method itself seems complicated because it is very easy to use.
 The following snippet calls generate_ramp with 6 ramp levels to slowly accelerate from 320Hz to 2000Hz.
 The steps per ramp level are exaggerated for demonstration purposes.
 Often a specific frequency will cause resonance and it is necessary to increase the acceleration to go through the resonance frequency quickly.

-DRV-8825 Missing Microsteps with Solution
+DRV-8825 Missing Microsteps with Solution (link hijacked)

 How to prevent step losses with Stepper Motors